emanuelmaus/KeepSmiling/README.md

 ## Description

-During this project several GAN-like setups were constructed and tested in regard to the project's aim.
-These setups can be distinct by 3 approaches, briefly summarized as follows:
+During this project, several GAN-like setups were constructed and tested with the aim of making everyone smile in photos.
+These setups can be distinguished by three approaches, briefly summarized as follows:

-1. **SimpleGAN:** Simple generative adverisal network based on [this DCGAN](https://github.com/pytorch/tutorials/blob/main/beginner_source/dcgan_faces_tutorial.py), which was trained on the described dataset and resulted the smiling images shown in [this section](#SimpleGAN).
+1. **SimpleGAN:** A simple GAN based on [this DCGAN](https://github.com/pytorch/tutorials/blob/main/beginner_source/dcgan_faces_tutorial.py), trained on the described dataset, resulting in the smiling images shown in [this section](#SimpleGAN).
-2. **ComplexGAN**: More complex GAN setup, in which the generator and discriminator are deeper and based on [StarGAN](https://github.com/yunjey/stargan).
-Furthermore, the generator has an autoencoder-like structure and the discriminator should determine, whether it is a fake or not and whether it is smiling or not.
+2. **ComplexGAN**: A more complex GAN setup in which the generator and discriminator are deeper and based on [StarGAN](https://github.com/yunjey/stargan).
+The generator also has an autoencoder-like structure, and the discriminator should determine whether it is a fake or not and whether it is smiling or not.
 Its results are shown [here](ComplexGAN).
-3. **SplitGAN**: In this GAN setup the generator is an autoencoder consisting of a separate encoder and decoder enabling nonsmiling-to-smiling transformation in latent space.
+3. **SplitGAN**: In this GAN setup, the generator is an autoencoder consisting of a separate encoder and decoder, enabling nonsmiling-to-smiling transformation in latent space.
 [This section](#SplitGAN) contains its results.

 ## Dataset

 - The dataset [Facial Landmark Detection by Deep Multi-task Learning](https://link.springer.com/chapter/10.1007/978-3-319-10599-4_7) by Zhang et. al. was used for this project.
-It contains images of faces from frontal view, which smile and do not smile, and was equipped with 5 pre-determined coordinates, which marked the position of certain face regions.
-This includes the positions of both eyes, the nose and the left corner of the mouth, as well as the right corner of the mouth.
+It contains images of faces from a frontal view that are either smiling or not smiling and was equipped with five predetermined coordinates marking the position of certain face regions, including the positions of both eyes, the nose, and the corners of the mouth.
-- Due to lack of time and powerful hardware the focus of this project was set to the smiling mouth as the most stiking characteristic of a smiling face.
+- Due to a lack of time and powerful hardware, the focus of this project was set on the smiling mouth as the most striking characteristic of a smiling face.
 The cropping procedure is described in detail in the [report](docs\report\smiling_project_report_grimm_maus.pdf).

 ## Dependencies